Lekianoba

 In the early 1720s, the Georgian king Vakhtang VI intensified his efforts to counter the Dagestani inroads.
 In 1722, he decided to join his forces with the Russian tsar Peter I and mobilised a large army to campaign against the Dagestanis and their major ally, the Safavid Empire, during the Russo-Persian War (1722-1723).
 However, Peter soon made peace with the Persians, forcing Vakhtang to recall his troops.
 Georgia's independence finally collapsed again under the Ottoman and Persian aggression over the two subsequent decades, giving the Dagestani tribesmen more chances to attack.
 In 1744, Teimuraz II and his son Erekle II revived the kingdoms of Kartli and Kakheti from their overlord, Nader Shah, and joined their forces to check the Dagestani assaults.
 From 1750 to 1755, they thrice successfully repulsed a large coalition of the Dagestani clans led by the Avar khan Nursal Bek.
-In 1774, Erekle II created a special military force that initially, under the command of Erekle's son Levan, served as an effective instrument against the Dagestani marauds.
+In 1774, Erekle II created a special military force that initially, under the command of Erekle's son Levan, served as an effective instrument against the Dagestani marauders.
 However, facing an internal crisis in his kingdom, Erekle was unable to finally eliminate the threats from the Caucasian mountaineers.
-In 1785 and 1787, the Avar khan Omar twice attacked Kakheti, leaving several border villages in ruins.
-Beginning in 1801 with the annexation of Georgia by the Russian Empire, the Dagestani inroads weakened significantly.
+In 1785 and 1787, the Avar khan Omar, who was working with Ottomans, twice attacked Kakheti, leaving several border villages in ruins, and in 1800 Georgians destroyed Omar khan and his large Avar army in the Battle of Niakhura.
+Beginning in 1801 with the annexation of Georgia by the Russian Empire, the frequency of Dagestani inroads weakened significantly.
 During the Caucasian Wars, Imam Shamil invaded the Kakhetian marches in 1854, an attack largely considered the last incident of Lekianoba.